 Introduction to INTRAROSA, an Endoceutics Discovery

-Data developed by Endoceutics has demonstrated the presence of another very important, but previously unrecognized, source of sex steroids in women, dehydroepiandrosterone (DHEA), a compound inactive in itself but the precursor of all intracellular sex steroids.
+Endoceutics has demonstrated the role of a very important, but previously unrecognized, source of sex steroids in women, dehydroepiandrosterone (DHEA), a compound inactive in itself but the precursor of many intracellular sex steroids.

 In fact, after menopause, a time when the secretion of estrogens by the ovaries stops, the only source of estrogens and androgens becomes DHEA which is transformed intracellularly into estrogens and androgens in peripheral target tissues without biologically significant release of active estrogens or androgens in the blood.
 This achievement is due to the intracellular inactivation of the estrogens and androgens made from DHEA in the same cells where they are synthesized.

 And the serum concentrations are highly variable between women, with levels ranging from barely detectable in some women to relatively high values or concentrations, similar to those seen before menopause, in other women.

 The cessation of estrogen secretion by the ovaries at menopause is a normal phenomenon present in all women.
 Consequently, the biologically inactive concentration of estradiol in the circulation observed after menopause cannot explain why some women have menopausal symptoms, while others do not suffer from such symptoms.
 In fact, cessation of estrogen secretion by the ovaries is the same in all women and the serum concentration of estradiol is very low and biologically inactive in all women.

 Consequently, since DHEA is the exclusive source of sex steroids after menopause, women with high serum DHEA can have no or minimal menopausal symptoms, while women with low DHEA are more likely to suffer from menopausal symptoms -- the lack of DHEA is thus the cause of the symptoms of menopause.